Carolina Christian Writers Conference Dates for 2024

 Author

-Debbie Presnell, whose career has spanned nearly four decades of teaching — from elementary school to higher education, where she trained future teachers—is a member of Gardner-Webb University’s Gallery of Distinguished Alumni, a published author, national speaker, and Bible study teacher.
+Debbie Presnell’s career has spanned four decades of teaching — from elementary school to higher education, where she trained future teachers.
+She is a member of Gardner-Webb University’s Gallery of Distinguished Alumni, a published author, national speaker, and Bible study teacher.
 She is also the United States spokesperson for Mukti Mission in India where she partners with Mukti Mission US to bring hope, healing, and life to women and children of India.

 Workshops: